apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * SQL like:

-  * IoTDB and InfluxDB supports SQL like language.
-In addition, the integration of IoTDB and Calcite is alomost done (a PR has been submitted), which means IoTDB will support Standard SQL soon.
+  * IoTDB and InfluxDB support SQL like language.
+In addition, the integration of IoTDB and Calcite is almost done (a PR has been submitted), which means IoTDB will support Standard SQL soon.
   * OpenTSDB and KairosDB only support Rest API, while IoTDB also supports Rest API (a PR has been submitted).
   * TimescaleDB uses the SQL the same as PG.